Harmonic spinors and local deformations of the metric: Preliminaries

-If a spinor field is in the kernel of the Dirac operator on $(-N) \cup_{\partial N} N$, then it restricts to a spinor field which is in the kernel of the Dirac operator on $N$ and vanishes on $\partial N$.
-By the weak unique continuation property of the Dirac operator it follows that such a spinor field must vanish everywhere, and we conclude that the Dirac operator on $(-N) \cup_{\partial N} N$ is invertible.
-For more details on this argument see \cite[Chapter 9]{Booss_Wojciechowski_93} and \cite[Proposition 1.4]{Booss_Lesch_08}. \withappendix{ In Appendix~\ref{app.a} we show that the doubling construction of \cite[Chapter 9]{Booss_Wojciechowski_93} coincides with the spinor bundle and Dirac operator on the doubled manifold. }
+Thus $\phi|_{\pa N}= 0$, and by the weak unique continuation property of the Dirac operator it follows that $\phi = 0$.
+For more details on this argument see \cite[Chapter 9]{Booss_Wojciechowski_93} and \cite[Proposition 1.4]{Booss_Lesch_08}.
+In the appendix we also show that the doubling construction of \cite[Chapter 9]{Booss_Wojciechowski_93} coincides with the spinor bundle and Dirac operator on the doubled manifold.

 \begin{prop} Let $(M,g)$ be a compact connected Riemannian spin manifold.
 Let $p \in M$ and $r > 0$.
 Let $(-M) \# M$ be the connected sum formed at the points $p \in M$ and $p \in -M$.
 Then there is a metric on $(-M) \# M$ with invertible Dirac operator which coincides with $g$ outside $U_{p}(r)$ \end{prop}